 Rite

 This hymn is dedicated to the plant kuṣṭha, that is invoked against a fever (takmán).
 The plant is described as born in the north, in the mountain and brought down to men.
-These verses are connected with the divine aspect of the plant, and in this section (st. 3-5) the word “gold” is repeatedly used.
+These verses are connected with the divine aspect of the plant, and in this section (st. 3-5) the word gold is repeatedly used.
 In the last part the attention is on the man that has to be healed by the plant.

 AVŚ 5.20.9